Dulyana-Silva/Mini-Project-Student-Database-App/README.md

 # Student Database App (JDBC)

+## ⚙️ Project Overview
-A console-based Java application to manage student records using **JDBC** with a MySQL database.
+This is a simple **console-based Java application** that allows managing student records (Add, View, Update, Delete) using **JDBC** to connect with a MySQL database.

-This project demonstrates how to perform **CRUD operations** (Create, Read, Update, Delete) via a simple terminal interface.
+The project demonstrates basic **CRUD operations** and serves as a mini-project for understanding how Java applications interact with relational databases.

 ---